ngyu/R-Proj/README.md

-this is a RStudio proj for testing git
+This is a RStudio proj for testing git and collecting a set of R scripts of interest!